harodggg/parity-bridges-common/WORKSHOP.md

 anything, it's more just checkpoints that will help us as presenters more than you as an audience member.

-1. Add Millau instance of `pallet-bridge-grandpa` to `bridge-runtime`
+1. Add Millau instance of `pallet-bridge-grandpa` to `template-runtime`
 1. Add Template instance of `pallet-bridge-grandpa` to `millau-runtime`
 1. Add `init_bridge` implementation to `substrate-relay`
   1. Add `chain-template` crate to primitives